 1. What is a Software Requirements Specification (SRS) Document?

-A Software Requirements Specification document is an integral part of the bespoke software development life cycle as it gives a complete overview of the software project.
+A Software Requirements Specification document is an integral part of the bespoke software development process as it gives a complete overview of the software project.
 If the SRS is perfectly defined, then communication between the modules, hardware, and human user interactions will go great.
 The writing of SRS documents is carried out with the involvement of business analysts, lead developers, and project managers.
 Before launching a new software product, writing an SRS is a very crucial step.

 The Software Requirement Specification holds a huge amount of information like –